Student Accommodation in Germany - Guide

 Related Articles

 Germany is one of the most popular study destinations in the world.
-Every year, hundreds of thousands of international students come to Germany to study at one of its **400+ universities**.
+Every year, hundreds of thousands of international students come to Germany to study at one of more than **400 universities and colleges (Hochschulen)**.

-If you are from a **non-EU country**, you usually need a **student visa** to study in Germany.
+If you come to Germany from a **non-EU country**, in most cases you need a **student visa** to be allowed to study there.